raynierarca11/interviewprac/README.md

 Feb 14, 2025 - its valentines day you have many things to do, such as going to sm before 8 am to pass your needed requirements. surprising Jesha to give her an aquarium, then sagyump at sugbaha ko gha 11-12 pm. then she and john I think will apply for Sagility around 2 pm. but she has an aquarium I don't know if she's going to proceed or not.

 Feb 15, brown out

+Feb 18, 2025, tuesday another day to find a job. geez